A robust method to identify chimera states: introduction

 Despite their conceptual importance, reliably identifying and characterizing chimera states remains a nontrivial task.
-A variety of classification methods have been proposed, ranging from global order parameters to local coherence measures.
-However, these approaches often depend sensitively on parameter choices, system size, or thresholds, and may lead to ambiguous interpretations when applied to weak, transient, or spatially irregular patterns.
+A variety of classification methods have been proposed, ranging from global order parameters to local coherence measures. { Among them, the \emph{Strength of Incoherence} $(\mathrm{SI})$~\cite{gopal2014} has been largely used.
+Such measure captures the system behavior in a single scalar: coherent states are associated to $\mathrm{SI}=0$, chimera states to $0<\mathrm{SI}<1$, and incoherent ones to $\mathrm{SI}=1$.
+First of all, let us observe that it strongly depends on the threshold, $\delta>0$, and on the choice of the grouping parameter, $M$, both of which impact the numerical value of $\mathrm{SI}$ and, thus, the resulting identification.
+Moreover, $\mathrm{SI}$ does not convey information about the spatial dependence of frequency, amplitude, and phase, which is the very first signature of chimera states.
+Generally, the existing} approaches often depend sensitively on parameter choices, system size, or thresholds, and may lead to ambiguous interpretations when applied to weak, transient, or spatially irregular patterns.
 In practice, the distinction between chimera and non-chimera regimes is not always sharply defined, and intermediate behaviors can be difficult to categorize in a consistent and robust way.
 Because the problem does not have a definite solution yet, the development of signal-based approaches that can capture gradual variations in local correlations without relying on ad hoc criteria, opens new interesting research avenues.

 In this work, we consider a system of topological signals defined on a $1$-simplicial complex, i.e., a network, where dynamical variables are associated not only with nodes but also with links~\cite{bianconi2021higher}.
 The model fits, thus, in the recent framework of higher-order networks~\cite{battiston2020networks, majhi2022dynamics, bick2023higher, boccaletti2023structure, battiston2026collective}, where interactions are not limited to pairwise connections but can involve more complex relations encoded by hypergraphs, and simplicial or cell complexes~\cite{natphys, millan2025topology}.
 More specifically, we consider the dynamics of topological signals coupled via the discrete Dirac operator~\cite{bianconi2021topological}, such that the nodes behave as coupled oscillators, despite having no intrinsic oscillatory dynamics.
 Such setting has been shown to yield rich synchronization~\cite{carletti2025global, muolo2026synchronization} and pattern formation~\cite{giambagli2022diffusion, muolo2024three, muolo2024turing} dynamics.
 The adapted FitzHugh-Nagumo model~\cite{FitzHugh1961, Nagumo} considered here, with dynamics on both nodes and links, exhibits a rich range of behaviors, by including chimera, coherent and incoherent regimes, making it a suitable benchmark for classification tasks.
 Note that, while chimera states have been found on hypergraphs~\cite{zhang2021unified, kundu2022higher, ghosh_chimera2, bick_nonlocal1, zhang2024deeper, mau2024phase, muolo2025pinning, djeudjo2025chimera}, such behavior had not been observed in systems of coupled topological signals.